microsoftgraph/microsoft-graph-explorer/README.md

 # Microsoft Graph Explorer
 The Microsoft Graph explorer lets developers quickly navigate and test API endpoints.
-The explorer is a client side web app written in JavaScript and powered by Angularjs.
+The explorer is a client side web app written in JavaScript and powered by AngularJS.

 ## Running the sample
 * `npm install`